cristianbica/rails-bootstrap-boilerplate/README.md

 * [spork](https://github.com/sporkrb/spork) + [guard](https://github.com/guard/guard) + guard-spork + guard-rspec + guard-bundler - TDD :)

+## Howto

+* Clone the repo
+* setup config/database.yml
+* rake db:migrate
+* done!

+## Howto use the app:scaffold
+* rails g model a_model_name a_field:with_type another_field:with_type
+* rake db:migrate
+* rails g app:scaffold pluralized_model_name
+* now you can do configure the model, controller, view

+NOTE: don't forget to setup the cancan ability.
+By default all users can manage everything

 ## TODO

 * more detailed explanation
 * write tests for user model, authentication, authorization
 * setup integration tests
 * enable OAuth
+* enable registration
 * localize for other languages
+* add roles to users for better authorization management
 * make this a gem with a generator that does all the setup